OpenKneeboard/OpenKneeboard/docs/features/dcs.md

 For example, I put my A-10C kneeboard images in `C:\Users\fred\Saved Games\DCS.openbeta\KNEEBOARD\A-10C_2`.

-You can see the full paths that OpenKneeboard is looking for files in Settings -> Tabs, with a tick or cross next to them showing whether or not the folder exists.

 These paths are the same as the paths that DCS itself uses.

 ## The 'DCS Briefing' Tab